farzher/Sublime-Text-Themes/README.md

 ### WebDeveloperDark

 This theme is designed to be useful, not pretty.
 I measure usability based on how quickly you can determine what you're looking at.
-For example; comments are usually muted, here they stand out.
+For example; comments are usually muted, but here they stand out.
 Currently supports different styles for (`html`, `css`, `js`), (`php`, `asp`, `ruby`, `python`, `perl`).

 - Purple: functions, classes & tags